cusanovichlab/txciatac/README.md

 done
 ```
 ## Correct barcodes
-### need to check the samplesheet, if there are quotation marks in it, you need remove them before running the codes
+### need to check the samplesheet, if there are quotation marks in it, you need to remove them before running the following code
 ### samplesheet requires beads barcode and tn5 barcode (row-wise), eg.
+### DO NOT demultiplex samples in this step
 ```
 sample_id	ranges
 bcfixed	1-737280:1-8,13-20,25-32,37-44,49-56,61-68,73-80,85-92